Grey (manga): Reception

-Films
+Film

 Where the manga stays on a downward spiral of tragedy, a few choices in the anime adaptation provide some hope to Grey and his companions.

 Helen McCarthy praised the film in her book 500 Essential Anime Movies as being "intelligently written".
 She stated that "although the animation is dated, this is one of the most poignant and compelling anime ever made", calling it a "bleak yet uncompromisingly courageous view of the individual choices and chances against the system".

-Justin Sevakis from Anime News Network commented about the film as one of the "few anime that genuinely says something original about the world and societies in which we live, and perhaps one of the better ones is Grey: Digital Target."
-He felt it was "incredibly rushed, relying on a combination of quick flashbacks and bland dialogue to do the sort of narrative and dramatic heavy lifting that a better show would have conveyed visually."
+Justin Sevakis from Anime News Network commented about the film as one of the "few anime that genuinely says something original about the world and societies in which we live, and perhaps one of the better ones is Grey: Digital Target".
+He felt it was "incredibly rushed, relying on a combination of quick flashbacks and bland dialogue to do the sort of narrative and dramatic heavy lifting that a better show would have conveyed visually".
 This detriment causes the character development to be "are more or less wasted" and didn't produce "any sort of real attachment".
-He praised the film with its "thought provoking ideas—ideas with roots in the revolutionary ideas of a teenager, but with the understanding of the world that only an adult can bring" but admittedly, it "has too many flaws to be recommended wholeheartedly."
+He praised the film with its "thought provoking ideas—ideas with roots in the revolutionary ideas of a teenager, but with the understanding of the world that only an adult can bring" but admittedly, it "has too many flaws to be recommended wholeheartedly".

 Influence

-In 2022 Lawrence English used Grey as the basis for his album Approach.
+In 2022, Lawrence English used Grey as the basis for his album Approach., while in 1996, The band Chemlab released the album East side militia with Grey on its cover.